christophpickl/yobu/README.md

-# yobu
+# About

-Simple Shiatsu quiz app for checking your knowledge of bo and yu points
+Yobu is a simple quiz app for checking your knowledge of Bo and Yu points as known from acupuncture of the Traditional Chinese Medicine.

-* spielprinzip: KO prinzip, soviele fragen solang richtig, dann geht counter hoch, und max counter ist highscore

-## Ideen Fragen
+The game's principle is straight forward: You get **single-choice questions** and with each correct answer, a counter is increased by one.
+As soon as you answer a question wrong (**KO principal**), the score will be reset and there by creates a global high score.

+# Features

+* Huge catalog of questions to help you finding the Bo and Yu points
+* Question selection algorithm based on historic data

+# Roadmap

+* English translation
+* Questions containing images